 Labeling and Marking

-The “SAFETY Mark” is given by SPRING for all registered controlled goods.
+The “SAFETY Mark” is intended for selected electrical and electronics products as well as gas appliances which are sold to consumers in Singapore.
 The “SAFETY Mark” helps consumers and traders to identify registered controlled goods.
-All registered controlled goods must be individually marked with the “SAFETY Mark” either on the product or packaging.
-The “SAFETY Mark” comprises a "safety logo" enclosed in a square on the left and the words "SAFETY MARK" within a rectangle on the right.
-Below these is a unique 8-digit registration number traceable to the registrant and the registered models.
+All registered controlled goods must be tested to specific international and national safety standards and certified by designated product certification bodies.
+The products are individually marked with the “SAFETY Mark” either on the product or the packaging.
+The “SAFETY Mark” comprises a "safety logo" enclosed in a square on the left and the words "SAFETY MARK" within a rectangle on the right, and a set of 8-digit registration number that is unique and traceable to the registrant and the registered models.
+More information on the registration for the Safety Mark can be obtained from the website: http://www.spring.gov.sg/productsafety.

 Telecommunication equipment imported for use in Singapore is subject to “Type Approval” by the Infocomm Development Authority of Singapore.
 More information can be obtained from the website: http://www.ida.gov.sg.